kgasiorowski/sotwBot/README.md

 - `register <username>` - links the discord user to a runescape username
 - `status` - reports the current SOTW status
+- `refresh` - refreshes all of the participants in the current SOTW

 ### Admin